jest-community/vscode-jest/setup-wizard.md

 While users can pass any jest CLI options in the `"jest.jestCommandLine"`, it is recommended NOT to pass the following:
-- the watch options (--watch, --watchAll): the extension will append watch flag when needed.
+- the watch options (--watch, --watchAll): the extension will append watch flag when appropriate.
 - the coverage option (--coverage): user can easily toggle on/off coverage via command so no need to add it on the commandLine.

 Because the extension appends additional options to this commandLine at run time, please make sure these additional options can be passed through, for example, if your command-line is `"npm test"`, make sure you add `"--"` at the end to pass through the additional options: `"npm test --"`